yegor256/blog/_drafts/2000/jan/2000-01-01-performance.md

 have become over the last twenty years.

 The second trend demonstrates how much software developers salaries escalated over the same period.
 Actually, they are trippled.
-There is no official report about that, but I'm sure it's not a secret for anyone that salaries of programmers keep growing &mdash; $200,000 per year for a senior developer is not a dream any more.
-I found [this article](http://markcunningham91.blogspot.com/2013/05/a-history-of-offers-to-software.html) very interesting about this very subject.
+I didn't find an official report about that, but I'm sure it's not a secret for anyone that salaries of programmers keep growing &mdash; $200,000 per year for a senior developer is not a dream any more while twenty years ago $60K was the best offer.
+I found
+[this article](http://markcunningham91.blogspot.com/2013/05/a-history-of-offers-to-software.html)
+very interesting about this very subject.